-According to the mode of action, insecticides can kill pests in several different ways: they either enter into the body of the insect through the epidermis, gastrointestinal tract and/or through the respiratory tract of the pests.
+According to the mode of action, insecticides can kill pests in several different ways: they either enter into the body of the insect through the epidermis, gastrointestinal tract and/or through respiratory track of the pests.
 Some insecticides act primarily on insect eggs, some predominantly on the larvae and some on the adult insects.
-A special group of insecticides is inhibitors of insect development, which hinders the molting of insects.
+A special group of insecticides are inhibitors of insect development, which hinders the molting of insects.